 Some things you can do to help you get through the flu are:

 Remember, prevention of illnesses is important for your own health, as well as the health of others around you.
 Family members, friends, and fellow students, especially the very young and old, people with asthma or other chronic health problems rely on you to do your part to keep everyone healthy.
-Wash your hands (either soap and water or alcohol-based hand sanitizer) every time you cough/sneeze/touch your hands to your face and get a flu shot every year (generally advised in September).
+Wash your hands (either soap and water or alcohol-based hand sanitizer) every time you cough/sneeze/touch your hands to your face.
+Flu shots are also available at UHCS in the fall, usually in late September.
+Call us to find out more.